hkatzdev/WordLang/README.md

 ### Variables
 When assigning variables, use a blank space to mark the end of a variable name.
 Ex: `>Var is a`...
 Now the current data value will be stored in `Var`.

+Variables are stored as doubles, just as the data value.
+Read more about the double type below...

 ### Data Value
 The data value is of type [double](https://docs.microsoft.com/en-us/dotnet/api/system.double) (±5.0×10<sup>−324</sup> to ±1.7×10<sup>308</sup>,	8 bytes).
 Read more about [floating-point numeric types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types).